 39. Directors and Officers shall be elected for two-year terms in the following manner:

-(a) at Annual General Meetings falling in odd numbered years, elections shall be held for the offices of: President, Second Vice-President, Secretary, Equipment Manager, Coaching Coordinator, Referee Assignor and Risk Manager; and
+(a) at Annual General Meetings falling in odd numbered years, elections shall be held for the offices of: President, Second Vice-President, Secretary, Equipment Manager, Coaching Coordinator, and Referee Assignor; and

-b) at Annual General Meetings falling in even numbered years, elections shall be held for the offices of: First Vice-President, Treasurer, Registrar, Referee-in-Chief, and Fund-Raising Coordinator, Ice Coordinator, Tournament Director and Volunteer Coordinator.
+b) at Annual General Meetings falling in even numbered years, elections shall be held for the offices of: First Vice-President, Third Vice-President, Treasurer, Fund-Raising Coordinator and Tournament Director.

 …

 53. One person may not hold more than one office except under extraordinary circumstances and only when approved by the Directors.

+…

-The following shall constitute the Division Managers of the Association:
+62..
+The Third Vice-President shall be responsible for the duties of Risk Manager, including:

-- Hockey 1-2 Division Manager;

-- Hockey 3-4 Division Manager;

-- Atom Division Manager;

-- Pee Wee Division Manager;

-- Bantam Division Manager;

-- Midget Division Manager;

-- Juvenile Division Manager.

-62.

-The Registrar shall:

-(a) maintain the register of Members.
+(a) Implement the screening process for new volunteers of the Association.

-(b) be responsible for player registration, including forwarding the registrations to B.C.
-Amateur Hockey Association and other organizations as required.

-63. The Referee-in-Chief shall:

-(a) Maintain an effective line of communication between the referees.

-(b) Coordinate training programs for all referees.

-(c) Aid scorers and timekeepers with advice and necessary training programs.

-(d) Evaluate officials.

-64. The Ice Coordinator shall:

-(a) Obtain ice time.

-(b) Schedule, re-schedule, exchange, and, if necessary, cancel ice time.

-(c) Maintain communication through the Divisions Managers, teams and Referee Assignor.

-(d) Present the ice schedule to the Directors for approval for P.C.A.H.A. & B.C.A.H.A. league, playoff and/or exhibition games, and communicate game and practice schedule through the Division Managers and Referee Assignor.
+(b) Hold in strict confidence of any elements of a personal or sensitive nature which may arise in a coaches’ and/or volunteers’ screening process.

+(c) Notify the Membership through the Executive Committee and Division Managers of safety issues and recommendations and promote Risk Management within the Association.

+(d) Become knowledgeable in the C.H.A and B.C.A.H.A.
+Risk Management programs and procedures.

-65. The Equipment Manager shall:
+63. The Equipment Manager shall: